microsoft/vscode-docs/docs/azure/gettingstarted.md

 ![Azure icon](images/extensions/azure-icon.png)

-**Search with the Command Palette.** The most important key combination to know is **Ctrl+Shift+P** because it brings up the Command Palette.
+**Search Azure commands with the Command Palette.** An important key combination to know is (`kb(workbench.action.showCommands)`), which brings up the Command Palette.
 It is your starting point for access to all functionality within VS Code including commands, keyboard shortcuts, and opening files.

+In the Command Palette, type `Azure` to list the commands that are specific to Azure.
+For example, to open the Cloud Shell.

 ![Command palette](images/extensions/command-palette.png)